Proportion calculations can be used to calculate values when one relationship is known.

 So 7 pens cost £1.89.

 Proportion calculations can be used to decide which items in a shop offer the best value.
-Many items sold in supermarkets show a price per item and a price per 100 g or per kg.
+Many items sold in supermarkets have a price per item and a price per 100 g or per kg.
 This lets people compare products and get the best value for money.

 Proportion calculations must be used to compare the cost of items.
 This makes either their cost or their size the same so comparisons can be made.
 It is generally easier to make the size of the items the same but how this is done can vary depending on the numbers that are used.

 If 2 kg of basmati rice costs £2.68 and 500 g of long grain rice costs £0.95 which one represents the best value for money?